 What does Malachi 2:16 mean when God says, “I hate divorce”?Question: "What does Malachi 2:16 mean when God says, ‘I hate divorce’?"

 Answer: In Malachi 2:16 we read, “‘I hate divorce,’ says the LORD God of Israel.”
 In our society, where the divorce rate is particularly high, this wording jars us.
 We have become so used to divorce that the prophet’s condemnation of it seems overly strong.
 Yet this is God’s Word: He hates divorce.

 Though the Mosaic Law sometimes allowed for divorce (Deuteronomy 24:1-4) and Ezra once commanded the post-exilic Jews to break off their ungodly marriages to pagan wives (Ezra 10:10-11), Malachi makes it clear that God objects to divorce.

 Jesus’ teaching on divorce is equally strong.
 The religious teachers asked Jesus, “Is it lawful to divorce one's wife for any cause?”
 (Matthew 19:3).
 Jesus answered, “Have you not read that he who created them from the beginning made them male and female, and said, ‘Therefore a man shall leave his father and his mother and hold fast to his wife, and the two shall become one flesh’?
 So they are no longer two but one flesh.
 What therefore God has joined together, let not man separate” (Matthew 19:4-6; cf. Genesis 2:24).
 Jesus then noted that the Law had allowed divorce only because people had a “hardness of heart” and were bent on doing what they wanted anyway.
 Divorce was never part of God’s original design (Matthew 19:8).

 Divorce was apparently rampant among Malachi’s Jewish audience.
 God’s response was, “So guard yourselves in your spirit, and do not be faithless” (Malachi 2:16b).
-What the people needed were a commitment to personal holiness and a steadfast fidelity to their spouses.
+What the people needed was a commitment to personal holiness and a steadfast fidelity to their spouses.